Why Choose Belize as an Offshore Tax Haven

 Offshore corporations in Belize are regulated under the International Business Companies Act of 1990, which was amended in 2000.

 It normally takes one business day to incorporate an International Business Corporation (IBC) in Belize provided the name is available.
-There is no requirement to reveal beneficial ownership to government authorities, and no annual report is required, but companies are required to maintain a registered office in the nation.
+There is no requirement to reveal beneficial ownership to government authorities, and no annual report is required, but companies are required to maintain a registered office in the country.
+Offshore business can be carried out in a tax-free environment though IBC’s cannot carry on business with residents of Belize or own local real estate.
+An IBC must have at least one shareholder and one director; though there is no requirement for these individuals to be residents.

-An IBC based in Belize is not required to pay any tax on its operations outside the country.
-There is a Business Tax on any enterprise that earns more than $75,000 a year in Belize, but this tax does not apply to income earned outside the country.
+An Belize based IBC is not required to pay any tax on all operations conducted outside the country.
+Though there is a Business Tax on any enterprise that earns more than US$75,000 a year, but this tax does not apply to IBCs if all income earned is generated outside the country.

-Self-employed individuals that earn more than $20,000 a year are subject to the Business Tax if that revenue comes from activities in Belize.
-The Business Tax does not apply to income earned by individuals outside of Belize.
+Similarly, self-employed individuals that earn more than US$20,000 a year are subject to pay the Business Tax if that revenue comes from activities within Belize; however the Business Tax does not apply to all foreign sourced income.

 All firms that generate income from business activities in Belize have to get a Certificate of Clearance from the Income Tax Department.
-The Certificate is not required for IBCs as long as they confine their activities to offshore business.
+The Certificate is not required for IBCs as long as the company’s business activities are offshore.